madprops/ezkl/README.md

 Use `ezkl remember` to remember paths (like bookmarking).

+No argument uses the current dir, or it uses an argument path.

 Use `ezkl jump` to jump to locations.

 The actual command to jump is: